Ugoonuke/Java-Assignments/README.md

 # University-Lab-Assignments
-This repo will house all the labratory assignments completed in University.
+This repo will house all the labratory java program assignments completed in University.